Best AI Chatbots of 2026: Top Picks for Every Use Case

 Midjourney produces images that most practitioners in graphic design and visual content consider the standard for artistic quality among commercial AI tools.
 Recent model updates have improved consistency across variations and adherence to detailed compositional prompts.

 The workflow is more iterative than a simple prompt: generate variations, select a preferred result, upscale.
 It operates through Discord and a web interface rather than a chat window, which requires adjustment for new users.
-The quality ceiling justifies the learning curve for anyone who needs high-quality AI-generated imagery.
+Midjourney removed its free trial in late 2024; the minimum commitment is $10/month.
+For users who need image privacy (outputs not published to Midjourney's public gallery), the Pro tier at $60/month adds Stealth Mode.

 Where it falls short: No free tier.
 Text rendering within images remains inconsistent.
 Not useful outside the image generation context.